 1. How can a student graduate on time with a degree?

 Students must pass every class (“module”), every semester.
 There are five modules per semester and six or eight semesters (three or four years).
 In the first semester, students have to pass the additional “Orientation to College Learning” module.
 Also, every student must meet the minimum attendance requirement every semester to be eligible to sit for the semester-end examination.

 2. How can a student progress to the next semester?

 There are five modules every semester.
 Students have to pass at least three out of the five modules to be able to continue to the next semester, or they are out of college (if they fail three or more modules).
 If they pass at least three modules they can continue, but they will have “back-papers”, which are failed modules that have to be cleared somehow, or the degree will not be awarded.
-If a student builds up too many back-papers from multiple semesters, they may still not be allowed to progress to the next semester.

 3. What happens if a student fails a whole semester?